valiantcaballero/valiantcaballero/me.md

-- 👋 Hi, I’m @valiantcaballero
+- 👋 Hi, I’m Raj Goswami
-- 👀 I’m interested in ...lietrature and sciences
+- 👀 I’m interested in ...lietrature and sciences and computer-technology
-- 🌱 I’m currently learning ...programming
+- 🌱 I’m currently pursuing a career in computer programming
-- 💞️ I’m looking to collaborate on ...software developing
+- 💞️ I’m looking to collaborate on ...software development
+- 🦄 I'm learning and aiming to develop my skills
 - 📫 How to reach me ...@valiantcaballero instagram

 <!---